exasol/tableau-connector/doc/user_guide/user_guide.md

 The connector for ODBC requres the Exasol ODBC driver to be installed for Tableau Desktop and Server.

-Download and install the latest JDBC driver for your operating system from the [download page](https://www.exasol.com/portal/display/DOWNLOAD/).
+Download and install the latest ODBC driver for your operating system from the [Exasol download page](https://www.exasol.com/portal/display/DOWNLOAD/).

 * Windows and macOS: install the driver by executing the installer.
 * Linux: